Turn Any Document into Slides, Podcasts, Videos, Mind Maps, Quizzes & Data Tables — The Studio Command Center

 NotebookLM's Studio panel has 9 one-click generation tools — and most people use only 1 or 2.
-This is the definitive reference: every tool explained, generation time benchmarks, when to use which, troubleshooting fixes, sharing workflows, and 30 prompts that unlock the full power of the Studio.
+This is the definitive reference: every tool explained, generation time benchmarks, when to use which, troubleshooting fixes, sharing workflows, and 180+ pages that unlock the full power of the Studio.
 Upload sources → click → get professional outputs in seconds to minutes.

 Slide Decks in 60–90 sec → PPTX export.
 Audio Overviews in 3–8 min → podcast-style.
 Video Overviews in 5–10 min → AI-narrated visuals.
 Mind Maps in 15–30 sec → interactive.
 Quizzes in 20–60 sec → cited answers.
 Flashcards in 20–60 sec → progress saved.
 Reports in 30–90 sec → structured summaries.
 Data Tables in 30–120 sec → Google Sheets export.
 Infographics in 60–180 sec → 10 styles.
 All available on the free plan.
 Full benchmarks →